Bajpai-Ayush/Notes_App_NodeJS/README.md

 ![](images/read_note.png)

-where read is command for reading a note <title> as a title and make sure to enclose it inside the double quotes("").
+where read is command for reading a note "title" as a title and make sure to enclose it inside the double quotes("") as shown.

 ## To See the List of notes: